jim3/Network-Packet-Analyzer/README.md

 4. TCP & UDP source and destination port numbers

-There is a front-end for the app at the root endpoint `/`.
-This allows you to upload your exported json file.
-The server will parse and extract various data from the file and respond back to the client via JSON.
-Another endpoint located at `/api/packetdata` allows you to see the results in HTML table format, I used EJS to render the data.
-See examples of both at the bottom of the README.md
+There is an HTML front-end (form) for the app at the root endpoint `/`.
+This allows you upload your exported json file.
+The server extracts the data and responds back to the client with JSON.
+I created another endpoint located at `/api/packetdata` that displays the results in HTML table format.

-In addition to the above, I included a way to save the results to a database: [MongoDB Atlas](https://www.mongodb.com/atlas).
-From here on out, I plan to focus exclusively on the database portion of the project and improving the code.
-I may implement nice chart to display the data but it is *low priority* and *only* when I have the free time.
+[MongoDB Atlas](https://www.mongodb.com/atlas) is how the table gets populated.
+It reads from the last packet in the collection and Express renders it to the `/api/packetdata` endpoint.
+See examples of it at the bottom of the README.md

+From here on out, I mainly want to improve the code and focus on database portion of the project.
+This project is a work-in-progress so it's not stable...and honestly, this is more of a learning exercise than anything.

 ## Getting Started

 These instructions will *hopefully* get you a copy of the project up and running on your local machine:

-1. For Windows 10 it should be as easy as `npm install` and fille in your `.env`, then run the server `nodemon index.js`
+Ideally, it should be as easy as issuing `npm install`, filling in your `.env` file and `nodemon index.js` It's been tested on Linux (Debian based) and Windows 10.
-2. I can almost say the same for Debian based Linux but there may be an issue with the `writeData(data)` function and the encoding.
-As soon as I find time I'll fix it.
-You can take that portion out (or fix it) and it should work fine.

 -   To get the IP address location details I used the [ip2location.io](https://www.ip2location.io) API.
-Place your API key in the `.env` file. `API_KEY=<your-api-key>`
--   Info on how to get your connection string is here: [MongoDB Connection String (https://www.mongodb.com/docs/guides/atlas/connection-string) Place your connection sting inside the .env file as well
+-   For MongoDB, Place your connection string inside the `.env` file as well.
+There is an `env.example` file as well.

 ### Installation